 In preparing the financial statements, management is responsible for assessing the Banks' ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.

-The management is responsible for overseeing the Bank' financial reporting process.
+Those charged with governance are responsible for overseeing the Bank' financial reporting process.